rugbyprof/4443-Internet-Programming/Assignments/07_Candy_Store_1/README.md

 ```
 - Notice it shows `start` and `chunk`.
 We will use this to allow us to go back and forth when paginating later.
 - For now lets only go forward, and here is a hint on how to make it happen:
+- https://api.jquery.com/data/ (talks about data attributes or any attribute that looks like `data-key = value`)

 ```html